-- Eddie Izzard does this on-stage, as would most stand-up comedians who do voices.
-However, he regularly lampshades it.
+He does this on-stage, as would most stand-up comedians who do voices.
+However, he regularly mocks it too.
 Also, the only voices he can really do are Sean Connery and James Mason.
-Which he lampshades too.
+Which he acknowledges as well.

 Peanut: You know, the weird part is I am actually pissing him off.
 And he would like to kill me!
 But he will not because that would be a form of suicide!

 Peanut also flat-out calls him on this during the appropriate-titled Arguing with Myself:

 Michael Mcintyre has been known to perform conversations with himself on stage, often adopting different voices while doing so.

 Mcintyre: I've been down there and it's not pretty, they're all wearing trousers, so we're gonna open with a skirt.
 Modelling it here is Scott.
 You alright, Scott?
 I'm alright.
 But you've got me in a skirt.
 I'm not happy about that yet.

 In the comedy miming duo The Umbilical Brothers Shane often does all of the voices - including David's, who will often simply mime - and all of the sounds.